Honey Yield Calculator: How Much Honey per Hive?

-Estimate how much honey your beehive will produce based on number of hives, colony strength, and local nectar flow conditions.
+Estimate how much honey your hives will produce in a season, based on the number of colonies, their strength, and your local nectar flow.

 Estimated Honey Yield